Reviewed by the NCKLS Executive Committee – May 20, 2019

 - Subscription to OCLC’s CatExpress for system-wide use.

-- Funding for shared eBook and electronic resources.
+- Funding and selection for shared eBook and electronic resources.

 - Rotating book collection to participating libraries.